 It is good to recognize the tensions inherent in our life and in our faith.
 Putting our trust in God we can accept as true what we cannot prove or see; we rely on faith that the goal of life lies beyond the present earthly existence.
 Tension and conflict can lead to a deeper understanding of ourselves, even to mature wisdom.
 The Scriptures advise us to discern carefully.
 Some (like King Saul) who seem strong, well-established and effective may prove to be only an illusory passing shadow.
 What seems to be the blind excitement of the crowd may be the sound instinct of faith.
 Only when we have gone to God behind the veil will we know the whole truth, even as we are known by him.

-Today we see a picture of Jesus with people coming to him, not just from Judea and Galilee, but from much further afield, from Idumea, Transjordania, Tyre and Sidon.
-This great and diverse crowd had one thing in common; they were all afflicted in some way.
-The gospel reading says, "all who were afflicted in any way were crowding forward to touch him."
-A little earlier Mark has Jesus had describe himself as a healer who came not for the healthy but for the sick, for those broken in body, mind or spirit.
-We all need the doctor from time to time, some less often than others.
-However, we all need to go to the Lord in our brokenness all of the time.
-We all belong in that great throng of humanity that made their way to Jesus in the gospel, even though we do not always recognize ourselves as belonging to that great crowd.
+We can see ourselves as part of that throng of humanity that made their way to Jesus in the gospel.
 We all need the Lord, because what we receive from him cannot be received from any merely natural source.
-That is why he calls on us to seek him, to ask of him, to knock on his door, or in the image of today's gospel, to touch him.
-We keep reaching out to touch him in our brokenness because we have a need deep within us that only he can satisfy.
+That is why he calls us to seek him, to ask of him, to knock on his door, or in the image of today's gospel, to touch him.
+We keep reaching out to touch him in our imperfection because we have a need deep within us that only he can satisfy.
 One of the privileged ways we touch the Lord is in the Eucharist, which has been aptly described as broken bread for a broken people.
+[MH]